ricklancee/manga-reader/readme.md

 ![How clipping works](https://github.com/ricklancee/manga-reader/blob/master/clip-preview.jpg?raw=true)

 ### Browser support
 Polyfills for the WebComponents, Promise, URL and Fetch APIs are required for browsers that don't support them.
-Polyfills are loaded with the `polyfills.js` file.
+Polyfills can be loaded with the `polyfills.js` file within the `polyfills/` directory.
+When using the polyfills you need to wait for the `polyfillsLoaded` event in order to initialize the reader (see `example/basic/` for an example).

 - Chrome
 - Firefox